Skip to content

 If any of these conditions apply, manual payroll is no longer viable.
 You have more than 5 employees.
 You have even one employee working remotely in a different state (which triggers that state's withholding, unemployment, and filing requirements).
 You have hourly workers with overtime.
 You have employees with garnishments, 401(k) contributions, or pre-tax benefit deductions.
 At that point, the complexity and compliance risk make automated software essential.

-Also note that regardless of method, employers must maintain payroll records for at least 4 years per IRS rules (and 3 years under the FLSA, so the effective standard is 4 years).
-Manual payroll that doesn’t produce auditable records creates documentation risk even if calculations are correct.
+Regardless of method, employers must maintain payroll records for at least 4 years per IRS rules (and 3 years under the FLSA, so the effective standard is 4 years).
+Manual payroll that doesn't produce auditable records creates documentation risk even if calculations are correct.

 What should you look for in automated payroll software?